AndrewGlynn/orlok/README.rst

 Setup
 -----

-You'll need to download libcinder from:
+You'll need to download version 0.8.4 of libcinder from:

   http://libcinder.org/releases/cinder_0.8.4_mac.zip

+(Note that this is *not* the latest release version.)

 Extract into orlok/backend/cinder (this should create a cinder_0.8.4_mac directory under orlok/backend/cinder).